Bathroom Tile Design

 Bathroom Wall Tile

-Clean lines bring a soothing luxury-hotel vibe to a formerly tired and cramped bath.
-The rich, warm tones of the double-sided vanity and the ceramic tile on the floor create striking contrast with the white freestanding tub and frosty blue glass tiles on the walls in this bathroom.
-A sculptural freestanding tub echoes the clean lines of its surroundings and was strategically located under a window that overlooks a wooded area.
+Call on a bathroom tile design to set a style in your bathroom.
+Here, clean lines bring a soothing luxury-hotel vibe to a formerly tired bath.
+The rich, warm tones of the double-sided vanity and the wood-look ceramic tile on the floor create striking contrast with the white freestanding tub and frosty blue glass tiles on the walls in this bathroom.
+A sculptural freestanding tub echoes the clean lines of its surroundings and was strategically placed under a window that overlooks a wooded area.

 Back-to-back vanities made of eucalyptus wood give the homeowners their own separate spaces.
 To maintain an airy ambience amid the dark wood, the vanity bases were kept open, with a lower storage shelf and exposed plumbing.
-Frosty blue glass wall tile helps balance the dark tones of the vanity and a ceramic tile floor that's designed to resemble hardwood.
-The homeowners chose to wrap the entire room in the same tile treatment to create a seamless look.
+Frosty blue glass wall tile helps balance the dark tones of the vanity and the wood-look tile floor.
+The homeowners chose to wrap the entire room in the same bathroom wall tile design treatment to create a seamless look.

-A custom built-in has the look of a cabinet without taking up any floor space, and it offers ample storage for towels, toiletries, and other necessities.
-This cabinet is recessed into the wall, providing the bathroom with a low-maintenance, stylish storage boost.
+A custom built-in offers ample storage for towels, toiletries, and other necessities without taking up any floor space.
+The cabinet is recessed into the wall, providing the bathroom with a space-smart and stylish storage boost.
+Open shelves reflect the design of the open vanities, while the cabinet tucks essentials away from view.

-White-painted maple carts (one on each side of the vanity wall) balance the dark tones of the stately vanity.
-The carts' glass tops and high-gloss lacquer finish make them easy to maintain.
-The carts corral cosmetics and toiletries, and their portability makes it easy to slide them over to the bathtub if the homeowners need easy access to contents while soaking.
+White-painted maple carts (one on each side of the vanity wall) balance the dark tones of the stately vanities.
+The carts corral cosmetics and toiletries, and their portability makes it easy to slide them over to the bathtub for easy access to items for pampering while soaking.
+Glass tops and a lacquer finish offer easy-clean appeal.

 Glass Tile Shower Surround

-The shower's clear glass surround further reflects the bathroom's seamless simplicity.
-Working in conjunction with the generous-size windows nearby, the steam shower's glass enclosure connects the bath with the outdoors.
-The glass allows natural light from the windows to shine through while providing a smooth transition to the tub.
+The clear glass shower surround further reflects the bathroom's seamless simplicity.
+Working in conjunction with the generous-size windows nearby, the steam shower's glass enclosure keeps the bathroom look airy and light.
+Rather than switching up the bathroom wall tile design, the same blue glass tile from the walls is continued in the shower—another nod to simplicity.

-A handy niche in the shower offers convenient storage and a seamless, upscale look.
+A handy niche in the shower offers convenient storage.
 This space carves out a place to keep soap and shampoo within easy reach.
+Since the entire spacious bathroom is wrapped in tile, employing larger tiles, rather than tiny mosaic tiles, better suits the scale of the room.

 Fixtures are an easy way to enhance appeal in a bathroom.
 With a range of spray options, this showerhead provides an invigorating, spa-like experience.
 The continuation of the tiled backdrop creates a smooth transition between the shower and the rest of the room.